6 Types of Semiconductor Devices and their Applications

 • Photodetectors

-LEDs generate light when a current passes through them, making them highly efficient for lighting and display technologies.
-LEDs are widely used for their long life, energy efficiency and environmental benefits.
+LEDs generate light when current passes through them, making them highly efficient for lighting and display technologies.
+LEDs are widely used for their long life, energy efficiency, and environmental benefits.

 Photodetectors